Finding off the beaten path things to do in Rome may sound like one of life’s great impossibilities. An oxymoron even.

 The Fontana del Giardino di Piazza Vittorio is a small but picturesque park that awaits by Vittorio Emanuele metro station.
-In the midst of the park, there is a mysterious door that most people walk past without even noticing.
+In the middle of the park, there is a mysterious door.
+Most people walk past it without even noticing it’s there.

 Legend has it that the Marquis of the villa met with an alchemist who taught him how to transform items into gold.
-The alchemist left behind pieces of gold and handed over the recipe, yet no one could understand it.
+The alchemist left behind pieces of gold and handed over the recipe.
+However, no one could understand it.
 It was then carved into the doorway in the hopes that someone who understood it would visit.

 Venture into the Depths of the Roman Catacombs

-If you share my fascination with the spooky and the macabre, you will be enthralled at the chance to venture into the dark depths of the Roman Catacombs that lie beneath the city.
+If you are fascinated by the macabre, you will be enthralled at the chance to venture into the dark depths of the Roman Catacombs.
+These ancient burial sites lie beneath the city.
 The catacombs were carved out by hand more than 2000 years ago.